Belonging to the World

 anti-oppressive, and culturally-inclusive

-The folks who participate in my offerings have so far been
+demographic of folks who participate in my offerings have so far been:

-majority white, across an age range of 20's-60's, of diverse genders,
+majority racialized as white, across an age range of 20's-60's, of

 Please reach out if you have any questions or want to talk about this more to discern if this course will meet you well.
 I am happy to connect with you in this way.